Terms & Conditions And Release of Liability 2022

 Don’t confuse the microchip with the Dubai Municipality Tag – even though your dog must have them both.
 The chip is carefully and painlessly inserted into the animal’s neck by a vet.
 The Municipality tag is the little plastic disc that all dogs and cats must have with them always.
 This is very important especially for pets that like to wander outside your home since there is a strict control policy against stray animals in Dubai.
 Strays are routinely caught by Dubai Municipality – and any dog found without a Municipality Tag is treated as a stray even if it has a microchip.
 If the owner can’t be found within 8 days, strays are put to sleep.

-Talk to our Guest Services team if there’s anything you are not sure about.
+Talk to our Guest Services teams if there’s anything you are not sure about.

 Food & Meal Times